aayushjain92/SCSS-Concepts/README.md

-# Assignment 4
+# SCSS Concepts

-The purpose of this assignment was to get used to CSS and SCSS.
-The image file in the Sample Given directory needs to be created using HTML and SCSS
+The purpose of this repository is to learn and implement the basic concepts of SCSS and HTML

 ## Repo Structure